JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 wall clock, calendar and timing operations on a PC running software on **Tianocore UEFI**, ported from other platforms or implemented on widly accepted industry practices -- using Standard C Library API.

-Measurement tables and diagrams demonstrate true physical nature of the technical environment of the calibration process -- that is a x86 UEFI platform.
+Measurement tables and diagrams demonstrate true physical nature and its math basics of the technical environment of the calibration process -- that is a **Tianocore UEFI** x86 platform.

-Math basics are explained.

 [**"TSCSYNC"**](https://github.com/KilianKegel/Visual-TSCSync-for-UEFI-Shell#visual-tscsync-for-uefi-shell),
 a menu driven reference and measurement OSIF implementation was provided to enable humans to reproduce ideas on their present platfoms.

-Additionally a corrected (*error corrected*) version of the calibration routine is given for legacy i8254 PIT and the ACPI PMTimer.

-The *error-corrected* calibration results are compared against results taken with *non-error-correction*, to make proof, that **error correction** is an **essential requirement** on effectively  existing hardware.

-Additionally a corrected version of the calibration routine is introduced for legacy i8254 PIT and the ACPI PMTimer, with error correction added.

 ## Introduction